Earth-Density Effects in Long Baseline Neutrino Experiments: Discussion Future Directions

 \section{Discussion \& Future Directions}

-This review demonstrates that treating Earth matter effects with a constant or path-averaged density is no longer sufficient for precision long-baseline neutrino experiments.
-Although such approximations capture the leading MSW enhancement, they miss the energy-dependent distortions produced by realistic spatial variations in the Earth’s density. \\ A key consequence of matter-density mismodelling is the introduction of energy-dependent degeneracies between intrinsic CP-violating effects and matter-induced contributions in the $\nu_\mu \to \nu_e$ appearance channel.
-These degeneracies cannot be eliminated by marginalizing over a single density normalization, and they lead to a CP sensitivity that varies strongly with energy.
-In some regions, the limiting factor is no longer detector performance or exposure, but uncertainty in the Earth itself.
+This analysis demonstrates that treating Earth matter effects with a constant or path-averaged density is no longer sufficient for precision long-baseline neutrino experiments.
+Although such approximations capture the leading MSW enhancement, they miss the energy-dependent distortions produced by realistic spatial variations in the Earth's density, as evidenced by the systematic divergence between the constant density and PREM event rate spectra visible in Figure 3 at $L = 7000$ km.

+A key consequence of matter-density mismodelling is the introduction of energy-dependent degeneracies between intrinsic CP-violating effects and matter-induced contributions in the $\nu_\mu \rightarrow \nu_e$ appearance channel.
+As shown in Figure 2, these degeneracies manifest as a growing separation between the $\Delta\chi^2$ minima of the constant density and PREM profiles with increasing baseline, negligible at $L = 3000$ km but clearly visible at $L = 9000$ km, confirming that they cannot be eliminated by marginalising over a single density normalisation.
+The result is a CP sensitivity that varies strongly with energy, where in some regimes the limiting factor is no longer detector performance or exposure, but uncertainty in the Earth density model itself.

-To address this, future long-baseline analyses must incorporate spatially resolved Earth density profiles directly into oscillation fits.
-Doing so enables a transparent assessment of bias, degeneracy structure, and the robustness of CP inference.
-Ultimately, Earth matter effects should be treated as a precision-limiting systematic rather than a secondary correction.
-This ensures that observed neutrino–antineutrino asymmetries can be confidently attributed to fundamental CP violation in DUNE and other next-generation experiments.
+Figure 1 quantifies this effect directly, revealing that the bias in the reconstructed $\delta_{CP}$ introduced by the constant density approximation remains below $1^{\circ}$ for baselines up to $L \approx 5000$ km but grows sharply beyond this threshold, reaching $17.8^{\circ}$ at $L = 7000$ km and $172.2^{\circ}$ at $L = 12000$ km.
+The non-monotonic behaviour between $7000$ km and $9000$ km is attributed to oscillation phase degeneracies, and the catastrophic bias at $12000$ km, where the neutrino trajectory begins sampling the high-density outer core, highlights that at such baselines the constant density approximation does not merely shift the reconstructed $\delta_{CP}$ but reconstructs the wrong sign of CP violation entirely.

+Hence, the primary goal for future long-baseline analyses is to shift the treatment of Earth's matter density from a simple numerical constant to a spatially-resolved systematic uncertainty.
+By doing so, experiments like DUNE and future very long-baseline proposals can better distinguish between environmental asymmetries caused by the Earth and fundamental asymmetries caused by CP-violating physics.
+Several concrete directions follow naturally from this work: